MA Programme Description

 Amongst the skills which the course seeks to develop in its students, are the abilities to manage large, long-term projects and to collaborate with others, including other professionals from different design disciplines, as well as those from different professional or industry backgrounds.

-Spring and Summer Term: The Final Project (an independent project)
+Term 4 & 6 – The Final Project (an independent project)

 Students are required to demonstrate their personal capability and creativity by producing a major piece of individual work as the climax to their second year.
-This is a 5-month project that is executed from January through to the end of May and the final examination.
+This is a five-month project that is executed from January through to the end of May and the final examination.
 Students may initiate the project earlier in the second year by researching the domain they are interested in, developing an outline brief, building networks and engaging project sponsors, even developing initial concepts.
-This may commence over the summer following their first year and in parallel with the autumn term Group project assignments.
+This may commence over the summer following their first year and in parallel with the term four Group project assignments.

-Students are asked to consider an area of focus for the final project over the summer and then give a short presentation in week 1 of the autumn term.
-They then have regular Tutorials in autumn term, to examine the research they have started, the networks they have reached out to in order to create a clearer pathway and specific design brief by the end of the term.
-After the Work in Progress show, regular tutorials will continue and students carry out an interim presentation to their peers before Easter (during Year 1 CHS reading week).
+Students are asked to consider an area of focus for the final project over the summer and then give a short presentation in week one of term four.
+They then have regular tutorials in term four, to examine the research they’ve started, the networks they’ve reached out to in order to create a clearer pathway and specific design brief by the end of the term.
+After the Work in Progress show, regular tutorials will continue and students carry out an interim presentation to their peers before Easter (during first yearCHS reading week).

-This project should demonstrate the students’ ability to work not only to a ‘brief’, but also demonstrate their capacity to become the Author(s) of their own ‘brief.’
+This project should demonstrate the students’ ability to work not only to a ‘brief’, but also demonstrate their capacity to become the author(s) of their own ‘brief.’
 Working with the careful guidance of a Tutor, students should establish the parameters and challenges of this project, and its potential contribution in economic, social or environmental terms.

 The final review will be the examination of the work as part of the overall MA assessment.
 In this way, each student’s independence, personal learning achievement, and creativity are tested.

 Critical & Historical Studies

 The RCA provides a unique environment for postgraduate art and design students to reflect upon their own practice, and to engage with students from their own and other disciplines.
 The role of Critical & Historical Studies (CHS) is to support the studio programmes in enabling these critical engagements to take place.
-The courses offered by CHS to first year studio-based MA students propose an intellectual framework within which they can begin to establish a coherent relationship between theory and practice.
+The courses offered by CHS to first-year, studio-based MA students propose an intellectual framework within which they can begin to establish a coherent relationship between theory and practice.

 In the autumn and spring terms there are a series of College-wide seminars and lectures.
-The autumn term series will relate to your particular discipline (though it is possible to elect to join a series being offered to students on other programmes) whereas the spring term series will be more broad-based and cross-disciplinary in nature.
+The autumn term series will relate to your particular discipline, whereas the spring term series will be more broad-based and cross-disciplinary in nature.